Cardiovascular Study Guide for the CCRN

 Several cardiac surgeries exist for varying vascular and heart conditions.
 Surgery is often required if the vascular flow to or through the heart is obstructed or limited in some way.

-Patients with severe cardiovascular occlusion can be candidates for a coronary artery bypass grafting (CABG) procedure.
+Patients with severe cardiovascular occlusion can be candidates for a CABG procedure.
 This procedure is used in the event of severe coronary heart disease (CHD).
 It is indicated for cardiac vessel blockage where blood flow from the heart to the cardiac muscle is limited or obstructed.
 It is usually performed if the vessel blockage and CHD cannot be managed with other, less invasive measures, such as lifestyle changes, medications, angioplasty, or peripheral stenting.

 Nursing Considerations

 Patients who undergo a CABG will spend a few days in the intensive care unit following their procedure.
 Nurses must monitor those patients closely for complications of the procedure.
 Nurses should regularly assess the patient’s perfusion, heart rate, heart rhythm, blood pressure, and oxygen levels to ensure that the graft is working appropriately.
-Close monitoring of intake and output can help to identify cardiac overload, renal changes (decreased renal perfusion), and hemodynamic status.
+Close monitoring of intake and output can help identify cardiac overload, renal changes (including decreased renal perfusion), and hemodynamic status.
+Be sure to teach patients the importance of splinting after open-heart surgery to provide support to the incision, reduce pain, and promote healing.
+An example of this is pressing a pillow firmly against their chest as they cough.

 Bleeding